-AERMET (version 21112) in conjunction with AERMINUTE (version 15272) and AERSURFACE (version 20060), was used to generate the meteorological data files (i.e., the surface [.SFC] and profile [.PFL] files) for the modeling analysis.
-The following sections outline the steps that was used to develop the meteorological data files.
+AERMET (version 21112) in conjunction with AERMINUTE (version 15272) and AERSURFACE (version 20060), will be used to generate the meteorological data files (i.e., the surface [.SFC] and profile [.PFL] files) for the modeling analysis.
+The following sections outline the steps that will be used to develop the meteorological data files.

 10 EPA, Users Guide for the AERMOD Terrain Preprocessor (AERMAP), EPA-454/B-03-003, Research Triangle Park, NC.
-Seekonk Asphalt / Seekonk, MA / Modeling Report Trinity Consultants
+Seekonk Asphalt / Seekonk, MA / Modeling Protocol Trinity Consultants